tigist/OAuth-2.0/README.md

 OAuth for Server side application
 <h3>Client side application</h3>
-You can get the shor summary of the client side OAuth 2 on <a href ="https://github.com/tigist/OAuth-2.0/wiki/Client-side-Authentication"> wiki</a>
+You can get the short summary of the client side OAuth 2 on <a href ="https://github.com/tigist/OAuth-2.0/wiki/Client-side-Authentication"> wiki</a>

-Download the JavaScript file
-Run it in your local server appache and run the html files using firfox browser.
+Download the JavaScript file for sample implementation Run it in your local server appache and run the html files using firfox browser.

 <h3>Server Side appliction</h3>

 <h3>Requirements</h3>
 -- Create App engine account <a href = "https://accounts.google.com/ServiceLogin?service=ah&passive=true&continue=https://appengine.google.com/_ah/conflogin%3Fcontinue%3Dhttps://appengine.google.com/&ltmpl=ae"> create account</a>